nergdnvlt-zz/express_quantified_self/README.md

 This app is a basic food/meal/calorie tracking application.

 Tech Pitch:
 This project is an introduction to true Gateway API Architecture.
-I am utilizing a front-end built in JavaScript which makes fetch calls to the Rails API endpoints.
+I am utilizing a front-end built in JavaScript which makes fetch calls to the Node.js API endpoints.

 ![screenshot](screenshot.png)